LarkspurCA/androidweardocs/suggest.rst

     :scale: 35
     :align: right

 Normal text notifications are only the beginning however.
 Android 4.1 introduced three additional styles: Big Picture, Big Text, and Inbox.
-The big picture example demonstrates one way to add a contextual image to the notificaton.
+The big picture example demonstrates one way to add a contextual image to the notification.

  .. figure:: images/suggest-email.png
     :scale: 35
     :align: right

 Android Wear adds even more styles that improve the user experience on the small screen of a wearable device.
 These styles make it possible to group or add pages to notifications.
 The email example shows how messages are grouped to reduce the number of notification delivered to a wearable.

+You do not have to rely any of these stock UI styles.
+You can create your own full-screen layout that best suits your custom application.
+Just keep it simple and be consistent in presentation and usage with other wearable apps.
+For example, do not try to replicate the grid layout of the handheld device - the wearable is just too small for this approach.
+Users are just going to glance at their watch, speak simple commands, or tap and swipe the screen.

 First Android Wear Suggest